 Nvidia’s 2024 Big Split

-In June 2024, Nvidia announced a massive 10-for-1 split its stock move.
+In June 2024, Nvidia announced a massive 10-for-1 stock split.
 That means if you had 1 share before, you suddenly got 10 after.
 The catch—your overall investment value didn’t change, just the number of shares in your account.

 Why The Split Matters